jtymoszczuk/neutrino-guide/README.md

 Neutrino is a great way to familiarize yourself with bitcoin.
 Since it is self-custody you will be responsible for your keys (mnemonic seed).
 It's quick and cheap to get started, making it ideal for testing.
 It's a great way to run Nosft locally.
 If you run a full node it is commonly used as a watchtower or used for its static clearnet IP in [hybrid mode](https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS).
 Since its a light client and doesn't store the blockchain it has also been a primary driver for mobile applications.
 Check out [Neutrino](https://river.com/learn/terms/n/neutrino/) for more info.

 ### The guide:
 This guide is based on the Raspibolt guide with some modifications for it to be a Neutrino node.
 This is a quick guide with little commentary and explaination.
 If you want to know everything that is going on and run a full node you can find the full guide here at [Raspibolt](https://raspibolt.org/guide/lightning/lightning-client.html).
 My user is joe.
-Anywhere you see joe, change it to your user.
-Don't copy anything in (parentheses) or the $ you see in the begining of some commands.
-I left out $ signs in some parts so i can copy the `blocks` faster ⚡️.
+Anywhere you see joe, change it to your user ⚡️.

 For added security features check out [Raspibolt](https://raspibolt.org/guide/raspberry-pi/security.html) and [Digital Ocean](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) Guides.